-Note: Visa only

-If you want to remove a device binding from a Card on File token (for example if your cardholder has reported their device as stolen) then you can use the Ws_Token_Device_Management web service (SOAP) or Unbind Payment Token endpoint (REST).
-This triggers a real-time API call to the Token Service Provider.
-An approval action code (000) means the request has been successful on both Thredd and Token Service Provider platforms.
+Note: The unbind request triggers a real-time API call to the Token Service Provider.
+An approval action code (000) means the request has been successful on both the Thredd and Token Service Provider platforms.
 A failed response means that neither platform has been updated.